Ferie/Cross-browser_Custom_HTML_Select_Tag_Arrow/README.md

-### Chrome, Firefox, Opera, Internet Explorer 10+ Custom Select Tag Arrow
+### Chrome, Firefox, Opera, Internet Explorer 10+ Dropdown Arrow

-For these browser, it is easy to **set the same background for the *select* tag** in order to have the same arrow.
+For these browser, it is easy to **set the same background for the *dropdown* in order to have the same arrow.

 To do so, you have to reset the browser's default style for the *select* tag and set the custom background with the arrow.